SamanAziziSiyan/SamanAziziSiyan/README.md

 ![](https://komarev.com/ghpvc/?username=moeidheidari)

-As a solution-driven IT professional with 8+ years of experience in creating webApplications and analysing projects and Databasess ,I look forward to bringing my strong technical and analytical skills to a higher level.
+As a PHP Developer with more than 8 years of experience in creating webApplications and analyzing projects and databases.
+Have worked in agile environments with teammates from 5 to 15 people.Have optimized and refactored code base from scratch to increase 65 performance boost in radiscar project.
-In my career, I am looking to enhance my technical skills in backend development, SOLID architecture design, test-driven development,deployment automation pipeline, and provisioning.

 ---